Skip to main content

 Image

 In terms of differences, balcony cabins will be larger, giving you and your travel party more space both inside and outside.
+Inside cabins are typically the smallest accommodations onboard.

 While that's a pretty nice benefit, the major appeal to balcony cabins is that they offer both natural light and access to fresh air, whereas interior cabins have no windows offering an outside view.
 The only light that you will get is from the artificial lights inside.